Food Exit Recipes

 Mixed berry chia pudding ingredients

-• Berries - Fresh or frozen berries, such as blueberries, strawberries, raspberries, or blackberries.
+• Berries - Fresh or frozen berries, such as fresh blueberries, strawberries, raspberries, or blackberries.
 I have used all the four berries for the recipe.

 • Milk - You can use any type of milk, including dairy milk (whole, skim, or low-fat) or plant-based alternatives like almond milk, coconut milk, or oat milk.